boyer-nicolas/localwp-composer/README.md

-# LocalWP w/ Composer - A Git compatible WordPress development environment
+# [PRE-ALPHA] LocalWP w/ Composer - A Git compatible WordPress development environment

+## DISCLAIMER

+THIS PROJECT IS IN PRE-ALPHA STAGE, USE AT YOUR OWN RISK.
+DO NOT USE IN PRODUCTION (yet).

 This project aims to combine the incredible power of [LocalWP](https://localwp.com/) with the flexibility of [Composer](https://getcomposer.org/).
 This architecture is similar to [Bedrock](https://roots.io/bedrock/), but with a main difference, it's compatible with LocalWP out of the box and does not require any additional server configuration (development, staging, production, etc.).